t4d-gmbh/voter-turnout-in-switzerland/README.md

 ### Linear regression

 There is usually an interest in increasing voter turnout.
 So we focus on variables that are negatively correlated with voter turnout and see if we can find out more about them.
 Let's look at a scatter plot with a fitted regression line.
-Each point on the plot in the left column represents a Municipality which is positioned on the plot according to its voter turnout and the variable mentioned on the horizontal y-axis.
+Each point on the plot in the left column represents a municipality which is positioned on the plot according to its voter turnout and the variable mentioned on the horizontal axis.
 To assess the data a bit better, a residual plot is displayed on the right-hand side.
-If you are not familiar with the Residual plot, focus on the plots on the left side.
+If your are not familiar with the Residual plot, focus on the plots on the left side.

 See also the [interactive scatter plot](https://mmoleiro.github.io/bokeh-plots/interactive-scatter-plot.html) with bokeh.